seventh720/Personal-Website/README.md

     100% { transform: translateX(calc(-300px * 9)); }
 }
 ```
-`Image carousel` will be automatically played since you enter the Home Page.

 ### 2. About Page:
 ![About](About.png)

 The second page is an About Page that contains three main sections: personal introduction, professional introduction and interest introduction.
 The top of the page has a header containing a navigation bar and mode switching buttons.
 The main section takes a horizontal layout and contains multiple sections, each with a title, image and details.
 The footer contains copyright information.The shining points are **image rotation** and **video playback**.
 What't more, the gif images are vivid and pretty on the top of each section.

 ```javascript